AndreasChristensen89/salary_struggle/README.md

 All links were tested.
 All external links and internal links work.

 ## Bugs discovered during testing:
+There is a slight issue with the shopping bag on laptop screen, where the content is scrollable on the x-axis.

 ## Unfixed Bugs:
+The UX bug on the shopping bag screen remains unresolved

 ## Validator Testing
 ## PEP8 validator for python: